 The big open skies of the North York Moors are breathtaking by day and also by night when the dark sky panorama is revealed.

 This is one of the best places in the country to see stars, because of the low light pollution levels and clear horizons.
-The further away you get from street lights, the better the view – and under a really dark sky it’s possible to see up to ten times as many stars as in a city.
+From a town or city you'll be lucky to spot more than a handful of stars but the further away you get from street lights, the better the view – from our darkest spots you can spy up to 2,000 at any one time.

 Where should I go?

 Three places in particular are recognised as special sites in the National Park.
 Our two National Park Centres at Sutton Bank and Danby, plus Dalby Observatories in Dalby Forest have been named as Dark Sky Discovery Sites (Milky Way class) – so named because the galaxy is often visible to the naked eye from the sites.

 Dark Sky Discovery is an innovative network of national and local astronomy and open space organisations that helps people to enjoy the night sky.